drvinceknight/unpeudemath/_drafts/greyscale-graphs-in-sage.md

 ---

 This is a quick post following a request for some Sage help that a colleague asked for.
-It's based on a quick fix and I'm wondering if someone might come up with a better way of doing this that I've missed or if it's worth actually raising a ticket to incorporate something like it on Sage.
+It's based on a quick fix and I'm wondering if someone might come up with a better way of doing this that I've missed or if it's worth actually raising a ticket to incorporate something like it in Sage.

 So my colleague is writing a book on Graph theory and recently started taking a look at Sage's capacity to handle Graph theory stuff and colorings in particular.
 The issue was that said colleague ideally wanted grey scale pictures of the colorings (I'm guessing this is due to the publisher or something - I didn't ask).